Advising & Student Supports

 Why We Study Student Supports

 Across the United States, community college graduation rates are too low.
 Intensive advising and supports—including reaching out to students when they are struggling—are key elements of programs that have been shown to be effective at helping students stay on track.
 The thoughtful design of advising and student support programs is especially important for addressing educational inequity.
-In many cases, however, advisors have large caseloads that limit the amount of time they can spend with students, making it challenging to offer students more than basic, drop-in advising.
-Moreover, advising systems often function separately from other student service departments and offices, including career counseling, and students may not have the support they need to address financial challenges, child care struggles, and other issues.
+In many cases, however, advisors have large caseloads that limit the amount of time they can spend with students.
+Moreover, advising systems often function separately from other student service offices, including career counseling, and students may not have the support they need to address financial challenges, childcare and transportation struggles, and other issues.

 Featured Project